 For Edmonton homeowners, a nasty drain clog can prove troublesome if you don’t know what to do about it.
-Fortunately, you’ve come to the right place to learn how to handle one of life’s many inevitabilities – a clogged drain.
+Fortunately, you’ve come to the right place to learn how to handle one of life’s many inevitabilities – a clogged sewer line.

-Wouldn’t it be great if you had a trusted friend that’s an Edmonton plumber who could tell you what to do every time a dreaded drain clog happened?
-Most of us aren’t so lucky, but Mr. Rooter is happy to stand in for you.
+Wouldn’t it be great if you had a trusted friend that’s an Edmonton plumber who could tell you what to do every time a dreaded sewer line clog happened?
+Most of us aren’t so lucky, but Mr. Rooter Plumbing of Edmonton is happy to stand in for you.

-Read on to learn the best method for sewer cleaning in Edmonton, Alberta.
+Read on to learn the best method for effective sewer cleaning in Edmonton, AB.

 Officials advised the public to avoid direct contact with the septic water.
-They also acknowledged that there were problems with the water system before the overflow, such as water that’s not even suitable for swimming.
-As a result, Baltimore officials reemphasized that the public should avoid contact with surface water in the area.
+They also acknowledged that there were problems with the water system before the overflow, such as water that was not even suitable for swimming.
+As a result, Baltimore officials re-emphasized that the public should avoid contact with surface water in the area.

-In your home, the drain system is something that you want to keep flowing properly because any water that has gone into your drains is now contaminated with all kinds of stuff that you’d probably rather not think about.
-When you do have a backup it is important to get it fixed quickly and cleaned up properly to avoid exposure to this nasty stuff.
+In your home, the drainage system is something that you want to keep flowing properly because any water that has gone into your waste lines is now contaminated with all kinds of stuff that you’d probably rather not think about.
+When you have a sewer backup, it is important to call your expert Edmonton sewer cleaning experts to remove raw sewage from your living space.

-Drain backups happen for a variety of reasons, but whatever the cause of yours, make sure you get it fixed right so it doesn’t keep happening over and over again.
-In fact, sometimes the problem might not be with the pipes, it might be a problem with a toilet, or maybe someone is putting things down the drain that shouldn’t be going there.
+Clogged drains happen for a variety of reasons, but whatever your cause is, make sure you get it fixed properly, so it doesn’t keep happening over and over again.
+In fact, sometimes the problem might not necessarily be with your pipes; rather, it could be a problem with your toilet or someone flushing down a foreign object.
+But you won’t know until you call the experts.

 We’ll focus on the cleanup here.
-We recommend that for any sewer backup that has spread into any wall, appliance, furnace, water heater, or your personal belongings that you get a professional in right away to do the cleanup.
+We recommend that, for any sewer backup that has spread into any wall, appliance, furnace, water heater, or your personal belongings, you get a professional right away to do the cleanup.
 While a small cleanup around the floor drain is well within the capabilities of most homeowners, we generally find that anything beyond that doesn’t get cleaned up properly.

 Did you know that mould can start to grow in wet walls within 24-48 hours?
-Usually the backup happens in the utility room of the home, which usually houses your furnace.
-Imagine mold starts growing in the basement, it could become a health hazard when turning on your furnace, as it could circulate unhealthy spores throughout the house!
-This is serious business, if it’s beyond your ability, call a professional.
+Usually, the backup happens in the utility room of a home.
+If mould starts growing in the basement, it could become a health hazard when turning on your furnace, as it could circulate unhealthy spores throughout the house.
+We recommend calling your local Edmonton sewer cleaning professionals for a proper inspection and cleaning service.

-The most common thought when people try to figure out how to unclog a sewer drain is to use chemical drain cleaners.
-These chemicals rarely do anything to help unclog the drain, however they do corrode your pipes.
-There are other, better ways to unclog a drain.
+The most common thought when property owners try to figure out how to manually complete Edmonton sewer cleaning services is to use chemical drain cleaners.
+These chemicals rarely do anything to help unclog your sewer line.
+If used too often, they could corrode your pipes.
+There are other, better ways to eliminate clogs.

 Better methods range from using simple manual tools to high-tech plumbing equipment.
-Whatever method the plumber chooses to deploy, the end result is a plumbing system that works like new.
+Whatever method a plumber chooses to deploy, the end result is a plumbing system that works like new.

-By avoiding chemicals, you’ll extend the life of your drainage system.
-Most skilled plumbers will start out by attempting to clear your drain with manual tools such as a snake or an auger, although it will depend on individual scenarios.
-When used properly, they can help the plumber to clear your drain quickly.
+By avoiding chemicals, you’re protecting your waste lines and sewer line’s health.
+Most skilled plumbers in Edmonton will start out by attempting to clear your pipes with manual tools, such as a snake or an auger, depending on individual scenarios.

 Typically, a plumber will use a snake if the clog is in your sink or toilet.
 A drain snake is an excellent tool for clearing small obstructions, such as hair, tissues and other debris.

 Hydro jetting is another eco-friendly solution we regularly use for drain cleaning services and sewer cleaning in Edmonton AB.
 When plumbers use this method, they connect a nozzle to a high-pressure water hose.
-The system exerts so much pressure that it can clear nearly any obstruction, such as grease, sludge or soap scum.
-Believe it or not, hydro jetting can even cut out roots with the right equipment!
+The system exerts a psi level of up to 3000 to clear nearly any obstruction, such as sludge, mineral deposits, and tree roots.

 This method will also clear the buildup in the joints and cracks of your plumbing system.
-When a plumber uses hydro jetting to clear your blockage, it conveniently flushes any debris into the city’s municipal sewage system.
+When a plumber uses a HydroScrub® Jetting unit to clear your blockage, it conveniently flushes any debris into the city’s municipal sewage system.

-Unlike chemicals, hydro jetting will not corrode the metal in your pipes.
-This technique relies purely on water and extreme pressure to clear your drain system.
+Unlike chemical cleaning detergents, hydro scrubbing will not corrode the metal in your pipes.
+This technique relies purely on high-pressure water combined with an enzymatic cleaner.

 A Good Place to Start is the Plunger

-Anytime you experience a clog, if you want to try to tackle it yourself reach for your trusty plunger – if the clog is only affecting one drain.
-If the clog is affecting more than one drain, you should call a professional Edmonton plumber immediately.
+Anytime you experience a clog and want to tackle it yourself, reach for your reliable plunger.
+However, if the clog is affecting more than one line, you should call a professional plumber in Edmonton for effective sewer cleaning.

 Edmonton AB properties should all have a couple of plungers nearby.
 When you use the plunger, apply equal force as you push it up and down.
-The idea is to create pressure that will dislodge the clog.
-You may have to plunge the clog 20- to 30-times before the blockage breaks free.
-You can use a plunger in sinks, toilets, showers, tubs and basement floor drains.
+The idea is to create pressure that will dislodge the blockage.
+You may have to plunge 20- to 30-times before the blockage breaks free.
+You can use a plunger to treat clogged sinks, toilets, showers, tubs and basement floor drains.

-While plunging doesn’t always do the trick it can be surprisingly effective in some cases.
-And really, everyone has a plunger so you won’t be out anything to give it a try.
+While plunging doesn’t always do the trick, it can be surprisingly effective in some cases.

 Using a Handheld Drain Auger

-Next, you’ll want to try a handheld drain auger.
-A drain auger is also called a drain snake.
-To use it, you’ll need to pull the cable out of the drum and feed it into the drain that is clogged.
-You’ll want to put it into a cleanout some point after the P-trap because it’s very hard to push a cable through one.
-If you can get it out to the clog turn the handle to rotate the cable.
-With any luck it will either burrow through or catch onto the clog.
-Now if you pull the cable back hopefully you’ll bring the clog with it.
+Next, you’ll want to try a handheld auger, which is also known as a drain snake.
+To use it, you’ll need to pull the cable out of the drum and feed it into the clogged sink.
+You’ll want to put it into a cleanout past the p-trap because it’s very hard to push a cable through one.
+If you can get it out to the clog, turn the handle to rotate the cable.
+With any luck, it will either burrow through or catch onto the blockage.
+Now, if you pull the cable back, hopefully, you’ll bring the culprit with it.

 Cables do best at clearing clogs from hair or other hard blockages.
-They don’t tend to work very well with grease or sludge clogs because they just poke through back and forth but the clog just heals every time like T-1000!
-These handheld cables are usually 15-25’ long so it gives you some reach but not a lot.
+But they don’t tend to work with grease or sludge on pipe walls because they just poke through back and forth rather than clean.
+However, the clog just heals every time, like T-1000!
+These handheld cables are usually 15-25’ long, so it gives you some reach but not a lot.

-We don’t recommend handheld augers when the clog is affecting more than one drain.
-This is because the blockage is more than likely far down the drain line and in a bigger pipe.
+We don’t recommend handheld augers when the clog is affecting more than one line.
+This is because the blockage is more than likely further down the pipeline and could indicate a sewer line clog.
 You’ll need a team of efficient Edmonton sewer cleaning technicians that has all the professional plumbing tools to get it done.

-The large sewer augers are the big leagues as far as drain cleaning goes.
-Your average homeowner doesn’t own one of these, nor should they.
+The large sewer augers are the big leagues as far as unclogging a sewer line goes.
+Your average homeowner in Edmonton doesn’t own one of these, nor should they.
 These machines are heavy (approximately 200 lbs) and are very dangerous to use.

 While these are available for rent from some places, we strongly recommend against their use by untrained persons.
 Many plumbers have been injured by these machines, usually by the cable catching their hand and twisting it around the cable.
 If you are at this point, we urge you to call a plumbing technician.
 They will determine the severity of the blockage and check your sewer line’s overall health.
 If they think you need a professional Edmonton sewer cleaning team, they’ll likely go straight to hydro scrubbing.

 City officials expressed that once grease enters the city sewer system, it cools off, gets hard and turns white.
-Eventually, it builds up and blocks the sewers if workers don’t clear it regularly.
-Without proper maintenance, the grease buildup will cause a nasty backup into local businesses.
+Eventually, it builds up and blocks the sewers if workers don’t clean it regularly.
+Without proper maintenance, the grease buildup will cause a nasty backup into local businesses (even in Edmonton).

-The city-sponsored the demonstration to show residents how pouring grease, oils and fats down their drains affects the city sewage system.
+The city sponsored the demonstration to show residents how pouring grease, oils and fats down their lines affects the city sewage system.
 The exhibition was part of the yearly Great Schools Clean Streams program.

 City officials expressed that sewer clogs are entirely preventable.
 The cost of hydro jetting is far less than the cost of cleaning up sewage overflows.